wemake-services/wemake-vue-template/template/docs/template/faq.md

 This allows us to show how easy it is to deploy a full featured isomorphic app.
 The main idea of this example is to demonstrate server side rendering features.
 Both with basic client interactions.

+## Why do use vscode and not vim/sublime/emacs/webstorm?

+First of all, you don't have to use `vscode`.
+Use the editor you love.
+Secondly, `vscode` is free (as in freedom), actively supported, has lot of `js` plugins.

+That's why we recommend it.